melsman/MoA/README.md

 The `ilvec/` folder contains two different vector libraries that support map fusion and generate residual (C-like) code.
 The second implementation (`il2.mlb`) supports nesting of vectors and thus, nested folds.
-As an example, lets first construct a matrix containing the small multiplification table:
+As an example, let's first construct a matrix containing the small multiplification table:

 ```sml